dieser-niko/StorageExplorer/README.md

 Argument | Description | Default
 --- | --- | ---
--p/--path | Path to the folder whose subfolders will be scanned | ./
+-p/--path | Path to the folder whose subfolders will be scanned | File selector

+Note: using relative path might break the GUI.

 When opening, the filemanager will appear if the argument wasn't used.